WZZ2025/Resume-CV-Chinese/README.md

 ## License

 This project is released under the MIT License.
 You are welcome to use, modify, and distribute it with attribution.
+> Layout inspired by multiple LaTeX resume templates on Overleaf and GitHub.